SohanChoudhury/PricelineChatBot/Sohan_Report.md

 # Priceline Chatbot Schema
 ### by Sohan Choudhury
-> Applicant for the role of [Machine Learning Intern](https://careers.priceline.com/jobsearch/job-details/summer-intern-machine-learning-engineer/oMN16fwq/1/), Summer 2018
+> As a student interested in machine learning and NLP, I wanted to do a case study in how such technologies are being leveraged in industry.

 ___

 This is a methodology for the creation of a customer service chatbot, specifically for implementation by [Priceline](https://www.priceline.com).
-Below I discuss my interest in this role, features for exploration, as well as an in depth explanation of relevant NLU and ML architectures.
+Below I discuss my interest in this technology, features for exploration, as well as an in depth explanation of relevant NLU and ML architectures.

 ## Motivations

-In order to initially spur my interest, as well as to demonstrate my commitment to this role, I created my own chatbot using Microsoft Azure's AI as a proof of concept.
+In order to initially spur my interest, I created my own chatbot using Microsoft Azure's AI as a proof of concept.
 Although a preliminary tool, the bot was able to accurately determine whether or not the customer intended to book a hotel, car, flight, or cruise using Priceline.
 Below is a video demonstration.

 <!-- <a href="http://www.youtube.com/watch?feature=player_embedded&v=JZ5uHs8UQAY
 " target="_blank"><img src="http://img.youtube.com/vi/JZ5uHs8UQAY/0.jpg"